Ask the Doctor

 Yes.
 Dialysis centers are located in every part of the United States and in many foreign countries.

 Before you travel, you must make an appointment for dialysis treatments at another center.
 The staff at your center may be able to help you arrange this appointment.
-(See National Kidney Foundation brochure Travel Tips: A Guide for Kidney Patients and Their Families.)
+For more information on traveling on dialysis click here.

 If you would like more information, please contact us.